dmayerdesign/funk/README.md

 ## Design Goals

-- **Zero to app in 30 minutes:** Funk aims to lower the barrier of entry for full-stack development, allowing me to deploy a production-ready app in almost no time.
+- **Zero to app in 30 minutes:** Funk aims to lower the barrier of entry for full-stack development, allowing a single developer to deploy a production-ready app in almost no time.
 - **Cost-effectiveness:** Costly behaviors like reads and writes from Firestore should perform as efficiently as possible out of the box.
 - **Performance:** Offline support and pre-rendering make sure users get a fast, modern